Find out about the VAT liability of insurance transactions and insurance related services.

 25 The North Colonnade

-3.7.3 VAT and warranties that aren’t insurance
+3.7.3 VAT and warranties that are not insurance

 The supply of a non-insurance warranty by a UK business will be liable to VAT at the standard rate.
 A business may take out an insurance policy to protect against the risk of there being a shortfall in the fund used to pay for any repairs covered by the warranty.

 Under these circumstances, there’s no contract of insurance between the insurer and the customer taking out the warranty.
-The supply of the insurance and the supply of the warranty are two separate supplies, one exempt and one taxable.
+The supply of the insurance and the supply of the warranty are 2 separate supplies, one exempt and one taxable.

 3.8 Run-off business